DataReply/korgi/README.md

 ### WARNING: Very early release, use at your own discretion.

-Tool to chain templating engine for k8s and execution engions for k8s.
+Tool to chain templating engines for k8s and execution engines for k8s.
 Depends on a very opinionated deployment structure:
 ```
 realm
    namespaces